strimzi/strimzi.github.io/_posts/2020-03-06-strimzi-and-operator-lifecycle-manager.md

 author: jakub_scholz
 ---

-[Operator Framework](https://github.com/operator-framework/) is an open source toolkit for writting and managing Kubernetes Operators.
+[Operator Framework](https://github.com/operator-framework/) is an open source toolkit for writing and managing Kubernetes Operators.
 It consists of several components and one of them is the [Operator Lifecycle Manager (OLM)](https://github.com/operator-framework/operator-lifecycle-manager).
 OLM is an _Operator for Operators_.
 It provides a declarative way for installing and managing operators.